 We don’t know.
 The first research into workplace bullying was carried out in Scandinavia in the 1980s.
-It is only in the past ten years researchers have developed and used standardised tests with which to compared statistics from year to year and from country to country.
+It is only in the past ten years researchers have developed and used standardised tests, such as NAQ-R (Negative Acts Questionnaire) with which to compared statistics from year to year and from country to country.

 From the 1950’s to 1980’s, in the UK, initiation rites were often used to test whether new employees could take a joke, be ‘a man’ and be part of the group.
 They were used in many different organisations e.g. on building sites, in kitchens, hospitals, offices, and factory shop floors.
 Today these rites would be perceived as physical or psychological bullying.

 In countries where there is an awareness of bullying in the workplace, levels of physical violence appear to have diminished within organisations.